michelleml/braid-gen/README.md

 braid-gen
 =========

-Generates a 3-strand braid in Maya using Python Intersects braid with sphere in Maya using MEL
+Generates a 3-strand braid in Maya using Python, and intersects braid with sphere in Maya using MEL